DrewNaylor/Retiled/README.md

 Any other copyrights and trademarks belong to their respective people and companies/organizations.<br>
 Components of the Retiled project include [AvaloniaUI](https://avaloniaui.net/), [.NET 5](https://docs.microsoft.com/en-us/dotnet/core/dotnet-five).
 Anything else that's used in the future will be added to this list.

+## Building and running

+This section will be filled out later, but basically just do `dotnet build (project).sln` and to run do `dotnet (project name in Debug\net5.0).dll` if on Linux, or use Visual Studio on Windows if you have it (never used the `dotnet` CLI on Windows, but I imagine it's similar, except you can just run the EXE rather than the DLL.

+- RetiledStart
+  - To build, run `dotnet build
+- RetiledSearch

 ## Video demos

 - [RetiledStart prototype running on the PinePhone](https://youtu.be/NpUnrb1wC_8)